yatharthyash1334/Option-Pricing-Calculator/README.md

-To use- Install Django and run the following command\n manage.py runserver
+To use- Install Django and run the following command
+## manage.py runserver